-To construct the walls, the Venetians destroyed everything in the three-mile circumference of the city from monasteries to houses, churches and palaces, so that they can use their stone to built the walls.
+To construct the walls, the Venetians destroyed everything in the three-mile circumference of the city from monasteries to houses, churches and palaces, so that they can use their stone to build the walls.
 Ottomans, however, won against Venetians and thus the walls remained unfinished.
-Although the Venetian estimated the walls to survive a two year siege, the walls lasted less than fifty days of attack.
+Although the Venetian estimated the walls to survive a two-year siege, the walls lasted less than fifty days of the attack.

 The Old City Walls or else Venetian Walls, have a rich history behind them, so if as a tourist you are also looking to educated yourself in the history of the island and what it has been through, then you should consider making a stop at the Venetian Walls.